MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/sysadmin/create-new-users.md

 ## Assign a license to a user
 System admins can [assign licenses to users](/office365/admin/subscriptions-and-billing/assign-licenses-to-users) in the [Microsoft 365 admin center](/office365/admin/admin-overview/about-the-admin-center).

-## Add an external user in Microsoft Entra and assign a license
+## Add an external user in Entra ID and assign a license
 External users must be represented in your tenant directory (Microsoft Entra ID) so that they can be assigned licenses.
-Those external users should be added to the tenant in Microsoft Entra as guest users and then assigned the appropriate licenses.
-A requirement for finance and operations apps is that the guest user's company must use Microsoft Entra ID.
-For more information, see [Add Microsoft Entra B2B collaboration users in the Azure portal](/azure/active-directory/b2b/add-users-administrator).
+Those external users should be added to the tenant in Entra ID as guest users and then assigned the appropriate licenses.
+A requirement for finance and operations apps is that the guest user's company must use Entra ID.
+For more information, see [Add Entra ID B2B collaboration users in the Azure portal](/azure/active-directory/b2b/add-users-administrator).

 ## Import new users from Microsoft Entra ID
 1. Go to **System administration** \> **User** \> **Users**.